Comparison5 min read

 Ford Ranger:

-• XL SuperCrew: $392/mo effective on a 36-month lease via Employee Pricing For All, $3,000 Bonus Cash.
-The most aggressive mid-size truck lease deal of the year.
+• XL SuperCrew: $392/mo effective on a 36-month lease via Employee Pricing, $3,000 Bonus Cash — the most aggressive mid-size lease of the year

 • XLT V6: class="relative z-10",500 customer cash + 3.49% APR for 60 months